Andy Fillmore: Mayoral powers

 The legislation that gives Halifax council its authority, the Halifax Regional Municipality Charter, defines the mayor as a council member elected at large to serve as chair of the council.
 As mayor, Fillmore has lobbied for expanded mayoral powers.

 In July 2025, Fillmore stated that he did not "fully understand the barriers to fulfilling the mandate that [he] was elected to deliver", and said that he believed most Haligonians would be surprised to learn that the mayor has only one vote.
 He began to publicly advocate that the province bestow the mayor extra powers, alleging that power is concentrated with "an unelected CAO" and that "nobody [is] directly accountable".
 A day after Fillmore made these remarks, CAO Cathie O'Toole announced her resignation partway through her contract, citing the mayor's campaign for "direct authority over senior staff" as one factor in her decision.

 Multiple councillors stated that Fillmore was "spreading misinformation" about the mayor's role, thereby causing "public confusion".
 In particular, they cited a July 22, 2025 appearance that Fillmore made on CBC's Maritime Noon radio program in which he stated that, according to the Halifax Regional Municipality's organizational chart, he reports to the CAO.
 In response, CAO O'Toole sent an email to council offering "factually correct information" about the matter, clarifying that the CAO reports to the mayor and council.
 Some councillors urged the mayor to issue a public retraction of his comments.
 In response to complaints submitted by members of the public, formal investigations were launched to determine whether the mayor had broken the code of conduct for elected officials.
+Investigators ruled that Fillmore's comments about the CAO had not violated the code of conduct.

 In late July 2025, Fillmore wrote directly to Nova Scotia municipal affairs minister John Lohr to appeal for extra powers.
 On 16 September 2025, Premier Houston stated that the provincial government would not bring forward "strong mayor" powers during the upcoming legislative session.